How Garry Kasparov aims to boost chess revival with online gaming portal

 Kasparov: No, no. I wear many hats, but I know exactly where one activity ends and another begins.
 I don’t hide my views.
 Ask me questions and I answer.
 I’m not only active in opposing Putin’s dictatorship, but I’m also, with my charitable foundation, I’m working with dissidents and activists around the world.
 But here it’s about chess.
 I’m not going to compromise my principles, but my political views and affiliations have no influence on business decisions around the venture.
 Except the fact that the capital for the company and the future development, as I’ve made very clear, will not have any money from compromised sources, anything that could affect my other activities.
 There’s certain money that I won’t touch.
 That’s the only limitation that’s imposed.

-GamesBeat: On August 30 you have a master class.
+GamesBeat: On August 30 you have a Master Class.
 Are there any other dates coming up related to this?

 Kasparov: The master class will be the kind of crown jewel of the teaching side, the lessons.
 On my own, I did a master class four years ago, and it was an enormous success.
 But by my standards it was not a well-prepared product.
 I didn’t know how to make a concise presentation for such a broad audience.
 You had beginners.
 You had players in the middle, club players.
 You had some very strong players.
 I did my best, and I was surprised by the success of the product.
 But now we’re learning from that.
 We’ll be doing the master class in a way that will best address the audience, so we’re not spreading too thin.
 There will be three major sections that will guarantee that people of certain strengths enjoy it.
 I’m planning for a week of recording in Paris in June.
 It will be very professional.